stolsvik/mats/mats-websockets/README-WebSockets.md

   * hmm..
 Maybe not necessary.
 It should be the "tempJump" that does the adaptation, while the store-and-forwarder just stores the finished adapted message.
   * .. then again, this requires that we need to re-establish the Principal.

+// Statistics
+* One minute into a session, the client sends the timings of all calls it has done since boot.

 ```java
 @MatsSocket("Endpoint.id")